klassijs/klassi-js/README.md

 Besides the ability to test web applications on mobile environments, the framework allows for the automation of native mobile applications running on Android or iOS in LambdaTest.

-OAF contains sample tests that can be run by executing the following commands:
+klassi-js contains sample tests that can be run by executing the following commands:
 ```
 yarn run android
 ```